 What is change?

 The business world is characterized by global competition.
 Those who take too long to react cannot survive in the long run.
 Nevertheless, many managers in transition phases cannot help but faint.
 Too much complexity, too much uncertainty, too much ambiguity (inconsistency, ambiguity).
 And too little control.
 What do you need to be able to handle the loss of control without stopping?
-Here are 6 components important:
+Here are 6 important components:

 1. Being able to cope with fear